-Conor Duffy is a member of the firm's Health Law Group and its Data Privacy + Security Team.
-Mr. Duffy advises hospitals, physician groups, community providers, and other health care entities on general corporate matters and health law issues.
+Conor Duffy is a member of the firm's Health Law Group and its Data Privacy + Cybersecurity Team.
+He advises hospitals, physician groups, community providers, and other health care entities on general corporate matters and health law issues.
 He also counsels clients on what measures are needed to safeguard data and patient information.

-Mr. Duffy provides legal counsel to health care clients on various regulatory matters, such as Medicare and Medicaid program compliance, federal fraud and abuse laws, and the Emergency Medical Treatment & Labor Act (EMTALA).
+Conor provides legal counsel to health care clients on various regulatory matters, such as Medicare and Medicaid program compliance, federal fraud and abuse laws, and the Emergency Medical Treatment & Labor Act (EMTALA).
 He also assists with the full spectrum of state health law matters, including those related to licensure and staffing.
-Mr. Duffy represents clients in state and federal administrative appeals and provides counsel related to internal investigations.
-Mr. Duffy speaks and writes regularly on recent developments in fraud and abuse enforcement and False Claims Act jurisprudence.
+Conor represents clients in state and federal administrative appeals and provides counsel related to internal investigations.
+He is a frequent speaker and writer on recent developments in fraud and abuse enforcement and False Claims Act jurisprudence.

 Conor advises health care clients on structuring transactions to meet their business objectives in accordance with federal and state law.
 He assists with transactions involving contracting, affiliations, joint ventures, leasing agreements, clinical service agreements, and the establishment of accountable care and physician-hospital organizations.

 Information Privacy and Security

-As a member of the firm’s Data Privacy + Security team, Mr. Duffy assists health care providers with compliance with the Health Insurance Portability and Accountability Act (HIPAA).
+As a member of the firm’s Data Privacy + Cybersecurity team, Conor assists health care providers with compliance with the Health Insurance Portability and Accountability Act (HIPAA).
 He helps clients protect against impermissible disclosures of data and provides guidance on data breach response efforts.
 He also advises clients on security programs, policies, education, and the implementation of administrative, technical, and physical safeguards.
-Mr. Duffy is a regular contributor to the firm’s Data Privacy + Security Insider publication.
-Mr. Duffy is also a vice-chair of the American Bar Association Health Law Section’s Web & Tech Committee, a role in which he supports the online activities of the Health Law Section’s interest groups and manages technological matters on behalf of the Health Law Section.
+Conor is a regular contributor to the firm’s Data Privacy + Security Insider publication.
+He is also a vice-chair of the American Bar Association Health Law Section’s Web & Tech Committee, a role in which he supports the online activities of the Health Law Section’s interest groups and manages technological matters on behalf of the Health Law Section.